The Natural Economic Order

 The Natural Economic Order through Free Land and Free Money (Die natürliche Wirtschaftsordnung durch Freiland und Freigeld, NWO) is a 1916 book by economist, entrepreneur, and social reformer Silvio Gesell.

 It is a treatise on land reform and monetary reform.

-It attempted to provide a solid basis for economic liberalism, in contrast to the 1900s socialist and communist trends of collectivism and planned economy.
+It attempted to provide a solid basis for economic liberalism and an anti-Marxian variety of socialism, in contrast to the 1900s socialist and communist trends of collectivism and planned economy.

 The Natural Economic Order is Silvio Gesell's most famous work, and it is mainly known for describing his monetary theory.

 The book was published in Bern, Switzerland and Berlin, Germany in 1916.

-The book had six editions during Gesell's lifetime.
+The book had six editions during Gesell's lifetime, and consists of two volumes.

 It was translated into English by Philip Pye in 1929.

 Context

 Silvio Gesell moved to Buenos Aires, Argentina in 1887, where he became a successful merchant.

 The 1890 depression in Argentina hurt his business considerably, which caused Gesell to begin thinking about the monetary economics surrounding the crisis.

 He published his first two works, The Reformation of the Monetary System as a Bridge to a Social State (Die Reformation des Münzwesens als Brücke zum sozialen Staat) and The Nerve of Things (Nervus rerum, in 1891.

 Gesell wrote many other books and pamphlets in the following years.

 Gesell retired and published the first section of the NWO in Switzerland in 1906, "The realization of the right to the full product of labor" (Die Verwirklichung des Rechtes auf den vollen Arbeitsertrag).